RedCamel69/ASP.NET-Core-Middleware/README.md

 Two example epieces of middleware:

-ExampleMiddleware - merely logs output to the debug output window for all requests
+LogLevelsMiddleware - merely logs an example of each loglevel output to the debug output window for all requests AfterAuthentication - checks the request to see if the current user is authenticated and outputs its results to the console window